PONGO (PONGO) Price History Data & Download | MEXC

 PONGO Historical Data Applications in Trading

 PONGO's historical data plays a pivotal role in trading strategies.
-Here's how it's utilized:
+Here's how it's utilised:

 1. Technical Analysis: Traders leverage PONGO's historical data to identify market trends and patterns.
-Utilizing tools like charts and visual aids, they discern patterns to guide their market entry and exit decisions.
-An effective approach involves storing PONGO’s historical data in GridDB and analyzing it with Python, using libraries like Matplotlib for visualization, and Pandas, Numpy, and Scipy for data analysis.
+Utilising tools like charts and visual aids, they discern patterns to guide their market entry and exit decisions.
+An effective approach involves storing PONGO’s historical data in GridDB and analysing it with Python, using libraries like Matplotlib for visualisation, and Pandas, Numpy, and Scipy for data analysis.

 3. Risk Management: Access to historical data enables traders to evaluate the risks associated with PONGO investments.
 It helps in understanding PONGO's volatility, leading to more informed investment choices.